 Which module is the fastest to learn?

 There is no magic module, but starting with the one that matches your experience is the fastest.
-If you come from purchasing or logistics, a module close to your job will make you credible faster than a brand-new field.
+If you come from purchasing or logistics, a module close to your job will make you credible faster than a completely new field.

-Learning SAP alone or in a course: what is the time difference?
+Learning SAP alone or in a course: what time difference?

-Self-taught is possible but often longer, for lack of structure and system practice.
+Self-taught is possible but often longer, for lack of a framework and system practice.
 A structured course saves time by avoiding detours.
-The good approach: start alone with the free options, then add structure once your goal is clear.
+The good approach: start alone with the free option, then add structure as soon as the goal is clear.

 The bottom line

 Learning SAP is neither a matter of a few days nor an endless effort.
-To target a first role on a module, a few months of steady work and practice are usually enough.
-The real speed factor is not talent, but the clarity of the goal and consistency.
-Set a destination, choose a module, practise, and the duration stops being stressful.
+To target a first role on a module, a few months of steady work and practice usually do the job, plus a search phase.
+The real speed factor is not talent, but the clarity of the goal and regularity.
+Set a course, pick a module, practise, and the duration stops being scary.

-If you are still hesitating to start, the best decision is not to wait for the right moment, but to test the ground: understand a module, practise a little, then decide.
-That is exactly the logic of Beyond the Horizon, the path designed to move you from curiosity to a first concrete SAP skill in a few weeks, before committing a training budget.
+If you are still hesitating to get started, the best decision is not to wait for the right moment, but to test the ground: understand a module, practise a little, then decide.
+A hands-on session like SAP Starter lets you get into the system and gauge your real interest, without committing a training budget until your goal is clear.